 “It’s easy to go out and be over-served.
 You go out and pitch in front of 50,000 and have a lot of adrenaline and go out after the game, you don’t want to just go to hotel and stare at the wall so you want to go out with the guys and have a few beers and that’s fine and nothing wrong with that, but you stay out a little longer and that’s what happened in that specific instance.”

-His defeault was to claim this all happened in his hotel room, trying to catch a glass of water in the bathroom before it hit the floor.
+His default was to claim this all happened in his hotel room, trying to catch a glass of water in the bathroom before it hit the floor.
 He finally fessed up.

 “I wasn’t sober by any means,” he would admit. “(And) I’m not a good liar.”

-The Mets’ sweep of the Dodgers in three games was sobering in itself.
-Before Game 3 at Dodger Stadium, Beimel, who had to watch the first two games in New York from his Pasadena apartment, showed up in the locker room and embarrassingly apologized to his teammates.
+The Mets swept the Dodgers in three games, sobering enough to Beimel who, before Game 3 at Dodger Stadium, after watching the first two games in New York from his Pasadena apartment, showed up in the locker room and apologized to his teammates.
+None of that helped him when salary arbitration cases came up for the 2007 season.
+Beimel asked for a $1.25 million deal.
+The Dodgers countered with $912,000 and won their case.

-For a 2007 team that would miss the playoffs and bounce around with a .500 record, the Dodgers ended up using Beimel for 83 appearances — setting an obscure franchise record for left-handed throwers.
-Broxton also was needed for 83 games and that total remains fourth-most all-time in franchise history for most shows by any pitcher.
+The 2007 Dodgers would miss the playoffs, bouncing around with a .500 record.
+Beimel made 83 appearances — setting an obscure franchise record for left-handed throwers.
+Broxton also came in 83 times, a total noted to be fourth-most all-time in franchise history for most appeareances by any pitcher.
 Beimel added one more save to go with a respectable 4-2 mark and 3.88 ERA, finishing 10 games.

-Beimel asked for $2.15 million in ’08, the club came in at $1.7 million, so they settled at $1.925 mil, still more than doubling his salary, and also incentivized it by giving him the chance to make up to $160,000 more if he was to reach 85 appearances.
+Beimel asked for $2.15 million; the club came in at $1.7 million.
+They settled at $1.925 mil, still more than doubling his salary, and incentivized the deal by giving Beimel the chance to make up to $160,000 more if he was to reach 85 appearances.
+But that isn’t always up to a pitcher in how many times he is called in.

-Meanwhile, the Dodgers were also incentivizing fans to invest in their bobblehead bonanza giveaways.
-(Seriously, did fans really thing these token of appreciation were “free” if their game-seat tickets happened to go up in price?)
+Meanwhile, in 2008 the Dodgers were also incentivizing fans to invest in their bobblehead bonanza giveaways.
+(Seriously, did fans really thing these token of appreciation were “free” if their game-seat tickets happened to go up incrementally in face-value price?)

 The Dodgers weren’t just keeping pace, but setting a standard.
 Overseas production became more expedient.
-Reproduction of the player faces were better and better.
-Sponsor logos could now be added to cheese them up and create added-value to have the whole process underwritten.
+Reproduction of the player faces were better.
+Sponsor logos could be added to cheese them up and find a way to have the whole process underwritten.

-Word was that Joe Beimel’s parents, Ron and Marge, were also in on the push for ballots.
+Word was that Joe Beimel’s parents, Ron and Marge, were also in on this cyber push for voting him in.
 Why not?

-By mid-April, Beimel was told that after further review, he garnished far and away the most attention for a bobblehead in his name, image and likeness.
-He would be the 25th bobblehead that the team produced since the turn of the century.
+By mid-April, Beimel was told that he garnished far and away the most attention for a bobblehead.
+It was determined he would the 25th bobblehead that the team produced since the turn of the century.

 “This is a cool birthday present and a real honor,” said Beimel at the time.
 “I really want to thank the fans who voted for me, and I know my kids will get a kick out of this.
 I just hope that I get into the game that night and help the team earn a victory.”

-The announcement still came with measured skepticism.
+The announcement still came with some curious outcry.
 The then-popular and snarky website, Deadspin.com, even posted: How will Dodger fans ever live this one down?
 Over at LarryBrownSports.com came the anticipated response: “Have you ever heard of a situational left-hander getting his own bobblehead before?
 This is absurd, I tell you!”

 Too late.
-He already had earned the fans’ appreciation.
-By mid season, he had been in the discussion to be added to the NL All Star team.
-His 3-0 mark and a team-high 38 appearances, to go with a 1.08 ERA, was strengthened by the fact he had not having given up a run in more than a month.
+By mid season, Beimel was even in the discussion to be added to the NL All Star team.
+His 3-0 mark and a team-high 38 appearances to go with a 1.08 ERA was strengthened by the fact he had not having given up a run in more than a month.

 “I’m not counting on it,” he said.
 “If it happens, it happens.”

-When the first 50,000 fans were forced to take possession of the Beimel beauties as they entered the stadium (the announced crowd was some 47,500), it may have been no coincidence that Beimel entered the game in the seven inning in relief of Kershaw to provide damage control.
-Although the Dodgers trailed Philadelphia, 3-2, they scored one in the eighth and one in the ninth on an Ethier single to pull off a 4-3 win, which was credited to reliever Hong-Chih Kuo.
+The first 50,000 fans were forced to take possession of the Beimel beauty upon entering the stadium — (the announced crowd was some 47,500.
+It was fortuitous that Beimel entered the game in the seven inning in relief of Kershaw to provide damage control.
+Although the Dodgers trailed Philadelphia, 3-2, at the time, they scored one in the eighth and one in the ninth on an Ethier walk-off single to pull off a 4-3 win, the victory credited to reliever Hong-Chih Kuo.

 Fans felt the mojo.
-It was a valuable win in the pennant race.
-It was almost a magical turning point in a season-long grind.
-It provided levity.
+It was a valuable win in the pennant-race run.

 The next night, the Dodgers capped off a four-game sweep of the NL East leaders with a 3-1 win.

-While the Dodgers ended up winning the NL West at 84-78, two games ahead of Arizona, Beimel would finish with a career-best 2.02 ERA in 49 innings over 72 games, not allowing a homer.
+The Dodgers ended up winning the NL West at 84-78, two games ahead of Arizona.
+Beimel would finish with a career-best 2.02 ERA in 49 innings over 72 games, not allowing a homer.
 The lone blemish on a 5-1 record was giving up a double to start the bottom of the 11th on a Sunday afternoon in Philadelphia and watching the next Dodgers reliever give up a game-ending homer.

 After the Dodgers lost to the Phillies in the 2008 NLCS, Beimel was a free agent again.

-In 2017, at age 40, he was first with the New Britain (Pennsylvania) Bees in the Atlantic League and joined the Kersey (Pennsylvania) Kings of the Federation League in time for the playoffs.
+His journey through Washington, Colorado and back to Pittsburgh looked as if he was done by age 34 after needing Tommy John surgery.
+But two years later, the Seattle Mariners dialed him up, and Beimel came back to gut out two more big league seasons.
+In 2017, at age 40, he was also pitching for the New Britain (Pennsylvania) Bees in the Atlantic League and joined the Kersey (Pennsylvania) Kings of the Federation League in time for the playoffs.

 “I basically played my whole career with nothing above-average as my second pitch,” he said.
 “I had a good sinker and could locate my fastball.”